fl0wxr/img-sim/README.md

 ## References

-[1].
-SimCLR: A Simple Framework for Contrastive Learning of Visual Representations, Chen et al. (2020), *Proceedings of the 37th International Conference on Machine Learning, Vienna, Austria, PMLR 119*, [[URL](https://arxiv.org/abs/2002.05709)].
+[1] T. Chen, S. Kornblith, M. Norouzi and G. Hinton.
+"SimCLR: A Simple Framework for Contrastive Learning of Visual Representations".
+Proceedings of the 37th International Conference on Machine Learning, Vienna, Austria, PMLR 119.
+2020.
+Available at: https://arxiv.org/abs/2002.05709.